-With Steam, online PC gaming has become more easier as it enables easy chatting between friends and groups.
+With Steam, online PC gaming has become easier as it enables easy chatting between friends and groups.
 So, you can take the conversation to the next level with videos, tweets, gifs, and more with the Steam app.
-Therefore, now you will always know who is currently playing, so you will not miss any opportunities.
+Therefore, you will always know who is playing, so you will not miss any opportunities.
 However, in a recent update, users get Steam’s new library.

 It doesn’t seem to be an issue since the developer said they are working on it, and a patch update will soon be released.
 Is there anything you can do until then?
-You need to follow the fixes below in order to fix the Steam Library black screen issue.
+You need to follow the fixes below to fix the Steam Library black screen issue.

 - How to Fix Steam Library Black Screen Issue

 - Fix 2: Run The Steam As Administrator

 - Fix 4: Check If Steam Has Any Pending Updates